indrekots/indrekots.github.io/_posts/articles/2014-10-09-ntlm-authentication-fails-on-linux-when-accessing-qlikview-access-point.md

 ---
 layout: post
 title: "NTLM authentication fails on Linux when accessing QlikView Access Point"
 excerpt:
 modified: 2014-10-09 21:01:12 +0300
 categories: articles
 tags: [qlikview, qv, access point, ntlm, linux, ubuntu, windows]
 image:
   feature:
   credit:
   creditlink:
 comments: true
 share: true
-published: false
+published: true
 ---

 I was unable to connect to QlikView Access Point from a Linux machine.
-My browser presented me with a username/password prompt and after entering the correct credentials no autentication was made it seemded.
+My browser presented me with a username/password prompt and after entering the correct credentials, it seemed like no authentication was made.
 At first I thought the web server has been misconfigured.
-After testing I found that using a Windows computer the authentication worked flawlessy.
-Later I heard that clients were unable to connect with their OS X coputers.
+After testing I found that using a Windows computer the authentication worked flawlessly.
+Later I heard that clients were unable to connect with their OS X computers.

 The web server was configured to use NTLM authentication.

 > In a Windows network, NT LAN Manager [NTLM](https://en.wikipedia.org/wiki/NT_LAN_Manager "NTLM Wikipedia page") is a suite of Microsoft security protocols that provides authentication, integrity, and confidentiality to users

+It turns out that Linux builds of Firefox and Chromium do not support NTLMv2 which is the version the server was configured with.